These boots will keep out the water but fared poorly overall against the competition.

 The Servus boots are the most uncomfortable boots of the test group, and we don't recommend wearing them for longer than an hour, tops.
 The inflexible shafts, stiff sole, and the undeniable fact that the steel-toe protruded into the toe-box.

-Their elevated weight didn't do them any favors either (they were the heaviest boot in the test, weighing in at 6.13 lbs) — though we admit this is due in large part to the steel toe, which raises the weight.
+Their heavyweight doesn't do them any favors either (they were the heaviest boot in the test, weighing in at 6.13 lbs) — though we admit this is due in large part to the steel toe, which raises the weight.

 The inflexible rubber bit into the front of our ankles on steep surfaces.

 But all these complaints, combined with their roomy (loose) fit, made us not want to wear these boots once we'd finished the testing period.
-There are rain boots that are fun and easy to wear, but these boots do not fit into that category.
+Not to put too fine a point on it, but there are rain boots that are fun and easy to wear, and then there are these boots.
 They also have a pretty flimsy insole.

 The insole isn't much to get excited about, but if you need a cheap boot, you can improve the comfort of this model a bit by switching it out for a third-party insole.